 Adenosine for female hair loss

-A study by Oura et al. (2008) on Japanese women shows the compound can be a viable treatment for female pattern baldness.
+A study by Oura et al. (2008) on Japanese women showed the compound can be a viable treatment for female pattern baldness.
 This double-blind, randomized and placebo-controlled study was performed on 30 Japanese women with female pattern hair loss.
 The researchers created two groups, some of the volunteers used a solution that contained 0.74% adenosine while others used a placebo solution.
 The treatment lasted 12 months and the results were evaluated with the help of phototrichograms and dermatologists.

 The group that used adenosine had significantly better results than the placebo group.
 It seems that the solution containing 0.74% adenosine increased the anagen hair growth and increased hair shaft diameter.
 Another important aspect was the fact that there were no side effects noticed during the treatment, despite its longevity.
 Although the study’s volunteers were women, this doesn’t limit the effects of adenosine to women only.